jcvignoli/lumiere-movies/src/README.txt

 = 4.4 =

 Check after a few minutes if the display order of data is the same you want.
 You may have to fix it.

-= 4.3.3 =

-If you automatically refresh the cache, make sure to deactivate then reactivate the option in Lumière admin.